BrianYang2013/JHU_AI_Journey/02 - EN.625.240 Introduction to Probability and Statistics/README.md

 2021-09-19 W03 Reflect:

 - I found an interesting problem in the quiz, wasted a lot of time, and successfully annoyed the grader.
 Log it down and post it as an article.
 A good probability questions with coincidence solutions.
-- My second attempt came with some mistakes.
-I saw a few was my careless, and a few might adjust later.
-Don't expect a change in the best score, so basically waste 2 hours.
+- My second attempt came with some mistakes.A few because of my careless, and a few I should adjust later.
+Don't expect a improvement in the best score, so basically waste 2 hours.
 Maybe not worth the time, especially since this semester is very demanding.
+Allocate the time in a smart way.

 2021-10-14 Mid Reflect

 - Harvard cheatsheet is a good summary.
 - Not sensitive to the notation.
-Use the right math notation during PE practice, from W7-14.
+Practice the math notation during W7-W14 PE practice.
+Write it down and check.

 # STAT Reference